Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Discussion and Outlook

-Our attack categorization corresponds to the major components in the common attack pipeline, as shown in Figure~\ref{fig:pipeline}.
+\mypara{Forward compatibility of our evaluation} Our attack systemization corresponds to the major components in the common attack pipeline, as shown in Fig.~\ref{fig:pipeline}.
 Therefore, we believe that future attacks would also fall into those categories unless there appears a completely new design of adversarial attacks.
 Our evaluation methodology can also be directly extended to other threat models.
 In the current stage, we have followed the most common threat model as described in Section~\ref{sec:thr}.
-This threat model covers very basic settings regarding models, datasets, constraints, attack goals, etc. In this way, our scientific conclusions would not be affected by specific practical considerations.
-Exploring more realistic threat models would make more sense with the progress of transferable attacks.
-For example, targeted attacks pose more realistic threats than non-targeted attacks but most of the current transferable attacks cannot achieve substantial targeted success~\cite{zhao2021success,naseer2021generating}.
+This threat model covers basic settings regarding models, datasets, constraints, attack goals, etc. Therefore, specific practical considerations would not affect our scientific conclusions.
+In the future, exploring more realistic threat models would make more sense with the progress of transfer attacks.
+For example, targeted attacks pose more realistic threats than non-targeted attacks but most of the current transfer attacks cannot achieve substantial targeted success~\cite{zhao2021success,naseer2021generating}.